dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 - one signal to define the agent’s goal (the rewards).
 This framework may not be sufficient to represent all decision-learning problems usefully, but it has proved to be widely useful and applicable.

 Of course, the particular states and actions vary greatly from task to task, and how they are represented can strongly affect performance.
 In reinforcement learning, as in other kinds of learning, such representational choices are at present more art than science.
-In this book we offer some advice and examples regarding good ways of representing states and actions, but our primary focus is on general principles for learning how to behave once the representations have been selected.
+Here we offer some advice and examples regarding good ways of representing states and actions, but our primary focus is on general principles for learning how to behave once the representations have been selected.

 ### Example 1: Bioreactor
 Suppose reinforcement learning is being applied to determine moment-by-moment temperatures and stirring rates for a bioreactor (a large vat of nutrients and bacteria used to produce useful chemicals).
 The actions in such an application might be target temperatures and target stirring rates that are passed to lower-level control systems that, in turn, directly activate heating elements and motors to attain the targets.
 The states are likely to be thermocouple and other sensory readings, perhaps filtered and delayed, plus symbolic inputs representing the ingredients in the vat and the target chemical.
 The rewards might be moment-by-moment measures of the rate at which the useful chemical is produced by the bioreactor.
-Notice that here each state is a list, or vector, of sensor readings and symbolic inputs, and each action is a vector consisting of a target temperature and a stirring rate.
-It is typical of reinforcement learning tasks to have states and actions with such structured representations.
-Rewards, on the other hand, are always single numbers.
+Notice that here each state is a list, or vector, of sensor readings and symbolic inputs, and each action is a vector consisting of a target temperature and a stirring rate. <span style="color:blue">It is typical of reinforcement learning tasks to have states and actions with such structured representations.
+Rewards, on the other hand, are always single numbers.</span>

 ### Example 2: Pick-and-Place Robot
 Consider using reinforcement learning to control the motion of a robot arm in a repetitive pick-and-place task.
 If we want to learn movements that are fast and smooth, the learning agent will have to control the motors directly and have low-latency information about the current positions and velocities of the mechanical linkages.
 The actions in this case might be the voltages applied to each motor at each joint, and the states might be the latest readings of joint angles and velocities.
-The reward might be +1 for each object successfully picked up and placed.
+The reward might be $+1$ for each object successfully picked up and placed.
 To encourage smooth movements, on each time step a small, negative reward can be given as a function of the moment-to-moment “jerkiness” of the motion.

 ### Example 3: Recycling Robot
 A mobile robot has the job of collecting empty soda cans in an office environment.
 It has sensors for detecting cans, and